Leviticus11:10

 Translation

-but all [those] in the seas or in the streams that do not have fins and scales, [whether they be among] those teeming [animals] in the water or [among] all [other] living thing which [are] in the water, they shall be unclean.
+but any in the seas or in the streams that does not have fins and scales, any that teems in the water, or any [other] living being which [is] in the water, they shall be unclean.

 Paraphrase

-but all animals in the seas or in the streams which do not have fins and scales, whether they are the type of animal that swims in schools or whether they are any other type of animal that lives in the water, [if they don’t have both fins and scales] they are to be isolated.
+but all [living beings] in the seas or in the streams which do not have fins and scales, be it any type of being that swims in schools, or any other living being that lives in the water [and does not have both fins and scales], they are to be isolated.

 Are Scales Good or Bad?